grzegorz-kraszewski/untangle/game-state-format.md

 # Game state format
 Game state consists of highscores of all the solved levels.
-The game It is stored as binary data in IFF container.
+The game state is stored as binary data in IFF container.
 IFF type is `UNTG` the same, as for level file.
 For now only one chunk, named `HSCR` is defined.
 ## HSCR
 The chunk contains an array of fixed length records.
 Each record contains best score for a level.
 Level record is defined as follows:
 ```